 This post is not meant to be a Dave Ramsey slagging match, he posts some good financial content, and has some free resources on his website, however, more and more of what I see of his writing is in my opinion unhelpful and unnecessary.
 It’s why I would encourage you to use wisdom and discernment when seeing or following his “teachings!”

 I also want to point out that I have deliberately not linked to any of his content or products from this post, as I just don’t feel comfortable doing so.
-You can clearly Google his stuff yourself should you want to, but I can recommend far better, and cheaper services than him, and from people who don’t tweet out unhelpful things which are only going to contribute to the pressure and shame people are already piling on themselves.
+You can clearly Google his stuff yourself should you want to, but I can recommend far better, and cheaper services than him (see above link to the free financial education course), and from people who don’t tweet out unhelpful things which are only going to contribute to the pressure and shame people are already piling on themselves.
 I’ll leave you with this other particularly unhelpful tweet from a few days previous.
 I get where he is coming from (being debt free – including having no mortgage – would be amazing) but this tweet is equally just as ridiculous!

 In short – don’t get financial advice from a millionaire!